MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 IntelliCode captures some anonymized usage and error-reporting data to help improve the product.
 No user-defined code is sent to Microsoft, but we do collect information about your use of the IntelliCode results.

 For base model suggestions, which are open source or .NET types and members, we capture whether you selected an IntelliCode suggestion and log the name of the suggestion.
 Microsoft uses the data to monitor the quality of the base model.
-For custom models, we capture whether you selected an IntelliCode suggestion but *do not* log the names of your user-defined types or methods.
+For custom models, we capture whether you selected an IntelliCode suggestion but *don't* log the names of your user-defined types or methods.

 To turn off data collection for IntelliCode, opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program).
 From the menu bar, select **Help** > **Send Feedback** > **Settings**.
 In the **Visual Studio Experience Improvement Program** dialog, select **No, I would not like to participate** and then select **OK**.